GTM Playbook for Real Estate Brokerages in 2027

 Three pitches dominate winning agent conversations:

-- Cap + equity + revenue share — eXp / LPT / Real Brokerage core pitch.
+- Cap + equity + revenue share — the eXp / LPT / Real Brokerage core pitch.
 Wins producers $200K-$600K GCI who want long-term wealth-building.

 - Boutique brand + concierge + listing leverage — Compass and high-end independents.
 Wins top-1% agents ($1M+ GCI) who care about brand cachet, marketing budget advances, and white-glove ops.